The Diamond Model Theory: Shaping The Future Of National Competitiveness

 What Are Some Real-World Examples of the Diamond Model in Action?

-The Diamond Model Theory, by analyzing how competitive advantages are formed based on national characteristics, offers valuable insights into various industries across different countries.
+The Diamond Model Theory, by analysing how competitive advantages are formed based on national characteristics, offers valuable insights into various industries across different countries.
 Here are some real-world examples illustrating the Diamond Model in action:

 1. Japan's Automobile Industry: